 Vaccination was rolled out through mega centers and as the vaccine was made available to more providers, other options became available to the community.
 El Paso was able to achieve 75% vaccination rate of eligible individuals by January 2022.
-With the recently acquired COVID clinics, vaccination was made available at those locations to increase accessibility and as demand decreased as well.
+With the recently acquired COVID clinics, vaccination was made available at those locations to increase accessibility and as demand decreased, services continued adjusting the need.
 Vaccine continues to be available to the public through the COVID clinics free of charge.